ManhTrinhNguyen/AWS-EKS-exercise/README.md

 - Automatically build and push Docker images to AWS ECR.
 - Deploy to EKS using dynamic Helm chart or kubectl apply.
 - Enable Kubernetes Auto Scaling (Node Group + HPA).
-- Manage Terraform remote state in S3 with versioning.

 ---